-The relationship between intellectual and moral virtues was briefly discussed before, but it seems that a detailed investigation about it is useful for understanding what intellectual virtues are.
-A detailed examination of the mentioned relationship requires answers to questions such as whether intellectual virtues and moral virtues are essentially the same or are they fundamentally different from each other.
-If they differ in substance, what exactly is their difference?
+relationship between intellectual and moral virtues was briefly discussed but it seems that a detailed investigation about it understanding what intellectual virtues are. Α detailed examination mentioned relationship requires answers to questions such as whether intellectual virtues and moral virtues are essentially the same or are they fundamentally different from each other.
+If they differ in substance, what exactly is difference?
 And if they do not differ in essence, are they the same or are they different?
 And if they are different, what is their difference?
 Can intellectual virtues be moral or can moral virtues be considered intellectual?
 Can each of these two help to realize the other in the sense that intellectual virtue helps to realize moral virtues and moral virtue helps to realize intellectual virtue?
 Do they have precedence and posteriority in relation to each other or not, and if there is such a relationship, which is the first and which is the last?
 Do they have priority over each other and if yes, which one has priority over the other?
 Can intellectual virtues be valued morally?